nasa/apod-api/README.md

 ## The APOD Parser<a name="TheAPODParser"></a>

-The APOD Parser is intended to be used for accessing the APOD API quickly without writing unncessary code. it is present in the apod_parser folder.
+<i>The APOD Parser is not part of the API itself. </i> Rather is intended to be used for accessing the APOD API quickly with Python without writing much additional code yourself.
+It is found in the apod_parser folder.

 ### Usage